cortexproject/cortex/docs/architecture.md

 Contrary to the sole replication and given the persistent local disk data is not lost, in the event of multiple ingesters failure each ingester will recover the in-memory series samples from WAL upon subsequent restart.
 The replication is still recommended in order to ensure no temporary failures on the read path in the event of a single ingester failure.

-The WAL for the chunks storage is an experimental feature (disabled by default), while it's always enabled for the blocks storage.
+The WAL for the chunks storage is disabled by default, while it's always enabled for the blocks storage.

 #### Ingesters write de-amplification